 In the past three decades, the list of elderly Oscar nominees has grown exponentially.
 Sothern would now be no. 19, while octogenarians Eva Le Gallienne and Ralph Richardson wouldn’t even be included among the top five.

 Margie Schultz’s Ann Sothern: A Bio-bibliography was a key source for this two-part article on Hollywood actress Ann Sothern.

 The Joan Crawford/A Letter to Three Wives claim is found in Kenneth L. Geist’s Pictures Will Talk: The Life & Films of Joseph L. Mankiewicz.

-The Killing Kind filmmaker Curtis Harrington discussed his issue with actress Ann Sothern during conversations with the author of this post.
+The Killing Kind filmmaker Curtis Harrington discussed his issue with Ann Sothern during a conversation with the author of this article.

 Turner Classic Movies website.

-Jeanne Crain and actress Ann Sothern A Letter to Three Wives image: Metro-Goldwyn-Mayer.
+Jeanne Crain and Ann Sothern A Letter to Three Wives image: 20th Century Fox.

-Image of actress Ann Sothern in Jonathan Demme’s directorial debut Crazy Mama: New World Pictures.
+Ann Sothern Crazy Mama image: New World Pictures.

-“Actress Ann Sothern: Rare Dramatic Opportunity + One of Oldest Oscar Nominees” last updated in October 2020.
+“Actress Ann Sothern Became 1 of Oldest Oscar Nominees” last updated in September 2022.